zilliztech/zdoc/docs/tutorials/get-started/quick-start.md

 <Admonition type="info" icon="📘" title="Notes">

 <p>The collection created in the preceding code snippets are automatically loaded.
-If you prefer not to create an automatically loaded collection, refer to <a href="./manage-collections-sdks#step-3-create-the-collection">Manage Collections (SDKs)</a>.</p>
+If you prefer not to create an automatically loaded collection, refer to <a href="./manage-collections-sdks">Create Collection</a>.</p>
 <p>Collections created using the RESTful API are always automatically loaded.</p>

 </Admonition>